 Budapest, 1146 Hungary

 Budapest is quite easy to travel around because most of the attractions are very close to each other.
-For example, after we got to see Heroes’ Square and the Vajdahunyad Castle, we headed to the next famous attraction, Széchenyi Thermal Bath, which was just a 5min walk away.
-We originally purchased our ticket for this bath at our hostel, which was cheaper and also helped us skipped the line at the entrance.
-The ticket for this bath cost us around 5,200-5,400 HUF per person ($25 CAD) for the public locker ticket.
+For example, after I got to see Heroes’ Square and the Vajdahunyad Castle, I headed to the next famous attraction, Széchenyi Thermal Bath, which was just a 5 min walk away.
+I originally purchased the ticket for this bath at my hostel, which was cheaper and also helped me skipped the line at the entrance.
+The ticket for this bath cost around 5,200-5,400 HUF per person ($25 CAD) for the public locker ticket.
 If you want to have your own private cabin to change your clothes, the ticket would cost around 5,700-5,900 HUF per person ($30 CAD).
-Jack and I went there pretty early in the day, which must have been around 11AM, so there were actually less people compared to the late afternoon between 1-3PM.
+I went there pretty early in the day, which must have been around 11AM, so there were actually less people compared to the late afternoon between 1-3PM.
 Nevertheless, there were still a lot of people in the pool during early morning, so I would definitely recommend to go early if you would like to avoid busy lockers or pool.

 Széchenyi Thermal Bath

 After the bath, I headed to find food at the Great Market Hall, which was a restored Neo-Gothic hall for traders with grocery produce on the ground & souvenirs on the 1st floor.
 Unfortunately, I found the market to be very crowded and expensive, so I left to find food somewhere else.
 However, the produce on the ground floor is very fresh and quite affordable, so I did end up buy a couple of fruits before I left.

 Great Market Hall